SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 }
 ```

-For more details on auto-prefixing look at the documentation in the '[autoprefix](https://github.com/postcss/autoprefixer)' GitHub repository.
-The databased throughout this process is available on [caniuse.com](https://caniuse.com).
+For more information about auto-prefixing, see the [autoprefixer](https://github.com/postcss/autoprefixer) GitHub repository.
+The database for this process is available on [Can I use__?](https://caniuse.com).

 ## Integrate Office UI Fabric

-By making your customizations look and behave like the standard functionality of SharePoint and Office 365 you will make it easier for the end-users to work with them.
-Office UI Fabric offers you a set of controls and styles for use in your customizations to seamlessly integrate with the existing user experience.
-For more information on using Office UI Fabric in the SharePoint Framework, read the [Office UI Fabric integration guide](./office-ui-fabric-integration.md).
+By making your customizations look and behave like the standard functionality of SharePoint and Office 365, you make it easier for end-users to work with them.
+Office UI Fabric offers you a set of controls and styles to use in your customizations to seamlessly integrate with the existing user experience.

+For more information about using Office UI Fabric in SharePoint Framework, see [Using Office UI Fabric Core and Fabric React in SharePoint Framework](./office-ui-fabric-integration.md).

 ## Use theme colors

 SharePoint allows users to choose the theme color for their sites.
-In your SharePoint Framework customizations you should follow the theme selected by the users to make your customization look like an integral part of the site rather than unnecessarily stand out.
-Because the theme is set by users in their site, you cannot tell upfront which colors your customization should use, but SharePoint Framework can dynamically load the currently active color scheme automatically for you.
-For more information about this capability read the [guide on using theme colors](./use-theme-colors-in-your-customizations.md).
+In your SharePoint Framework customizations, you should follow the theme selected by the users to make your customization look like an integral part of the site rather than unnecessarily stand out.

+Because the theme is set by users on their site, you cannot tell upfront which colors your customization should use, but SharePoint Framework can dynamically load the currently active color scheme automatically for you.

+For more information about this capability, see [Use theme colors in your SharePoint Framework customizations](./use-theme-colors-in-your-customizations.md).